 - independent t test using SPSS

-- independent sample t-test SPSS
+- spss independent sample t-test define groups

 - SPSS independent samples t test Define Groups